-The main difference between a normal electrician and level 2 electrician is the level of training and the license they hold.
+The main difference between a normal electrician and Sydney level 2 electrician is the level of training and the license they hold.
 Level 2 electricians are more trained to handle not only repair and maintenance but also do installations.
-Level 2 electricians are able to handle overhead and underground electrical services between the customer, your home or business, and electrical supply network.
-Below are services provided by level 2 electricians.1) Meter Installation
+Level 2 electricians are able to handle overhead and underground electrical services between the customer, your home or business, and an electrical supply network.
+Below are services provided by level 2 electricians.

-Level 2 electrician are licensed and authorised to install a power meter in your home.
-You need a meter to keep track of your power usage and billing.2) Disconnection and reconnection
+Level 2 electrician is licensed and authorised to install a power meter in your home.
+You need a meter to keep track of your power usage and billing.

 2) Disconnection and reconnection